Components

 Policy file structure

 For our example of meal vouchers.
 All levels have created their policies.
 All that is left is combining these policies so that the correct policy would apply for each level of the hierarchy.
-The answer is simple, we load all policy files in reverse order, from the bottom of the hierarchy to the top.
-This would result in the following policy:

 1